jaakkopasanen/AutoEq/README.md

 - New oratory1990 measurements
 - Crinacle measurements for IEMs
+    - Full pipeline for new measurements
     - Target response for old measurements
-    - Full pipeline for new measurements
 - Impulse responses
+- Fork as code only repo
 - Usound target
+- Full results index
+- Guide for WebPlotDigitizer
 - Rtings in server.py
   - Calibrations to Headphone.com
   - Compensation functions
-- Head-fi measurements
-    - Full pipeline
 - Reference audio analyzer measurements
     - Use compensated data directly
     - Full pipeline